Japneet001/Task-Management/README.md

-# <p align="center">📝 Task Management Application  </p>
+# <p align="center">📝 FocusFlow  </p>

 ## 📌 Project Overview
-The **Task Management Application** is a web-based tool that helps users efficiently manage their tasks in a to-do list format.
+The **FocusFlow** is a web-based tool that helps users efficiently manage their tasks in a to-do list format.
 It allows users to create, update, delete, and view tasks while also providing user authentication features.
 The application uses **SweetAlert2 (Swal)** for user-friendly alerts.

 ## 🛠 Tech Stack
 - 🎨 **Frontend:** Angular, Bootstrap